Kangiriyanka/joe-farah/src/pages/posts/post-2.md

 - Try to anticipate the movement of your fingers.
 What finger moves first when you're changing chords?
 Can you change the order?
 - Practice your transitions.
 - Focusing on one aspect of your play will affect the others.
 If you're trying to nail down a strumming pattern, you might forget to apply enough pressure with your fretting hand.
-- Can you drop your hand and place it back to where it was   immediately?
+- Can you drop your hand and place it back  where it was?

 ### Strumming

 - Memorize strumming  patterns and apply techniques such as skipping or muting the strings.
 - Relax the wrist
-- Make it sound rhythmic, varying the intensity of the strums is a good way to go about it too (Accents).
+- Make it sound rhythmic, varying the intensity of the strums is a good way to go about it too (accents).
 - Keep hand moving.
 - Strum the chords of the songs you learn.